MaxwellMkondiwa/Mkondiwa/output/home/index.rst

 I am a PhD candidate in Applied Economics at the University of Minnesota.
 My main areas of research interest are production and marketing economics.

-My dissertation dissertation focuses on the economics of developing and deploying agricultural research recommendations with measurable predicted rates of adoption and economic welfare.
+My dissertation focuses on the economics of developing and deploying agricultural research recommendations with measurable predicted rates of adoption and economic welfare.
 The dissertation consists of three related papers.
-The first paper resolves the crop response puzzle of divergence between experimental (i.e. agronomic experiments) and observational (e.g. farmer surveys) crop responses to fertilizer application by proposing that a Bayesian combination of these estimates may lead to more profitable recommendations for farmers.
+The first paper resolves the crop response estimates puzzle of divergence between experimental (i.e. agronomic experiments) and observational (e.g. farmer surveys) crop responses to fertilizer application by proposing that a Bayesian combination of these estimates leads to more profitable recommendations for farmers.
 The second paper addresses the problem of identifying which traits/characteristics of technologies will likely increase technology adoption given the interactions between such characteristics and farmer characteristics.
 The third and final paper addresses